Dybala to Juventus team-mate Ronaldo: We hate you in Argentina! | Goal.com

 Paulo Dybala says that he told Juventus team-mate Cristiano Ronaldo he is not a very popular figure in Argentina, as Lionel Messi's homeland "hates" the Portuguese star.

-The sporting rivalry between Messi and Ronaldo has seen both elevate their status as two of the greatest to ever play the game.
+The sporting rivalry between Messi and Ronaldo has seen both cement their status as two of the greatest to ever play the game.

 Clashes between Messi's Barcelona and Ronaldo's Real Madrid have been among the most anticipated and appreciated in football history, with both players seemingly raising their games in an effort to best the other.